code-dudes/resume/README.md

 - Senior Senior ~8+ or 10+

 **Density**: The amount of details you wish to put in.
-- Low density: Good for college grads, engineers with less experience
+- Low density: Good for college grads, engineers with less experience, too much experience, any experience if you with to be very specific and precise
-- High density: Good for experienced folks
+- High density: Good for experienced folks, if you wish to decribe things in more detail

 ---
 ### Have some suggestions